6 Steps to pick and buy the right phone

 Trade in your old phone - most networks and retailers will offer you a price to trade in your old phone which you can save off the cost of your new phone.
 Its worth noting you might get a better price listing your old device and selling it on eBay but that is much more effort and more often than not your old phone will end up sitting in a drawer reducing in value month after month so you are better to get rid of it as soon as you can

-When you buy - whilst you are almost always going to be able to find some form of deal, its worth noting that during Christmas, Jan Sale, Summer Sale and Black Friday/Cyber Monday there will always be deals to be found that are better than the rest of the year.
+When you buy - whilst you are almost always going to be able to find some form of deal, during Christmas, January Sale, Summer Sale and Black Friday/Cyber Monday there will almost always be deals to be found that are better than the rest of the year.
 Also most manufacturers run a similar cycle each year e.g new iPhone in September so if you want a new iPhone in August you might want to wait a month and either get the latest device or last years model at a reduced price.

 No 5.
 The package and added Extra's

 When considering the package you go for there are going to be lots of options and extras to choose from but don't let this distract you from what you really need.
-These might be placed alongside higher value tariffs to encourage you to take a bigger data package that you might actually need or be used as a tool to stop you from leaving a network at the end of you contract.
+These might be placed alongside higher value tariffs to encourage you to take a bigger data package that you might actually require or be used as a tool to encourage you to refrain from leaving a network at the end of you contract.
 As long as you are clear what you need these options can bring you a lot of benefits if you choose the right deal.